MadeByMike/madebymike/site/writing/getting-the-heck-out-of-react.md

 Animations or any action that occurs over time can be difficult to describe using a declarative API.
 This is because declarative components don't typically have a persistent state.
 Think about how animations work in CSS.
 New animations can be triggered by the addition of a classname but these properties will reset the existing animation, causing it to start from its initial state.

-Despite this, I see numerous attempts to "solve" the challenges of working with stateful media in React by creating libraries convert imperative APIs into a set of declarative React components.
+Despite this, I see numerous attempts to "solve" the challenges of working with stateful media in React by creating libraries that convert imperative APIs into a set of declarative React components.
 They do this by wrapping another layer of abstraction around 3rd-party tools and native APIs.

 The [react-map-gl](https://github.com/uber/react-map-gl) library has more than 4000 stars.
 This recreation of the HTML5 canvas API [react-konva](https://github.com/konvajs/react-konva) has more than 2000.
 The [react-d3-components](https://github.com/codesuki/react-d3-components) library has over 1400 and there are many more like these.

 To me these are the jQuery plugins of this era.
-They all provide limited on-rails solutions that serves to comfort developers with a React mindset.
+They all provide limited on-rails solutions that serve to comfort developers with a React mindset.
 Perhaps the only advantage is that the better-designed examples of these allow developers to continue splitting logic into smaller components.

 ## Escaping React